charleswest/GameScrape/README.md

         thresholding the input to produce an accurate black and white mask different methods of comparing current possible digit with list of good digits

-        current best result are 7/10 input screens correct -- on the master branch
+        current best result are 9/10 input screens correct -- on the Haar branch